V-Marco/ACT/README.md

 `act.optim` provides several built-in optimizers and a generic class for creating custom optimizers.
 Some optimizers, such as `NaiveLinearOptimizer`, do not require target data for training, although most optimizers do.

-Most optimizers also allow you to specify a feature model, a `torch.nn.Module` which will be used to extract summary features from generated voltage data. `act.feature_model` provides a `DefaultSummaryModel` which can also be used as a reference for creating custom feature models.
+Most non-naive optimizers also allow you to specify a feature model, a `torch.nn.Module` which will be used to extract summary features from generated voltage data. `act.feature_model` provides a `DefaultSummaryModel` which can also be used as a reference for creating custom feature models.

 `act.metrics` contains standardized goodness-of-fit metrics which can be used as a reference for creating custom metrics.

 A snapshot example is presented below.
-Please, see `examples/CA3/` for a more detailed overview.
+Please, see `examples/` for a more detailed overview.

 ```python
 import torch